 Terms of Pregnancy Disability Leave.
 Pregnancy disability leave may be taken intermittently or on a reduced work schedule, when medically advisable, as determined by the employee's health care provider.
 If it is medically advisable for an employee to take intermittent leave or leave on a reduced work schedule, and it is foreseeable based on planned medical treatment because of pregnancy, CADA may require the employee to transfer to an available alternative position.
 This alternative position will have the equivalent rate of pay and benefits, the employee must be qualified for the position, and it must better accommodate recurring periods of leave than the employee's regular job.
-The alternative position may include altering an existing job to accommodate better the employee's need for intermittent leave or a reduced work schedule.
+The alternative position does not have to have equivalent duties.
+Transfers to an alternative position may include altering an existing job to accommodate better the employee's need for intermittent leave or a reduced work schedule.